AvaAvarai/Java-Parallel-Coordinates-Vis/README.md

 - Start program with Java by running `JavaPC/Main.java` or by running the compiled JAR file.
 - Click 'Load CSV' to open the file picker and select a dataset to visualize.
 - Click 'Render Plot', rerendering the plot will generate a new color scheme if preferred.
+- Click 'Toggle Labels', to toggle on/off the visibility of class, attribute, and ranges.

 ## Datasets